 Personal loans are just that: personal.
 Each lender offers different loan terms and has their own method of evaluating your credit profile.
 Settling for the first loan you find means you could miss out on another lender’s lower interest rates, more flexible loan terms or better customer service.

-If you have good to excellent credit, APRs on personal loans may start as low as 4.99%.
-Borrowers with fair or bad credit may see APRs of 35.99% or higher.
+If you have good to excellent credit, APRs on personal loans may start as low as 10.73% — meanwhile, borrowers with fair or bad credit may see APRs of 65.93% or higher, according to a March 2021 LendingTree study on personal loans.

 A strong job history and low debt-to-income ratio may help you qualify for a more affordable personal loan.
 To find competitive personal loan terms for your financial situation, check prequalification offers from at least three lenders.